php-xapi/client/UPGRADE.md

   You can avoid calling `setHttpClient()` and `setRequestFactory` by installing the [HTTP discovery](http://php-http.org/en/latest/discovery.html) package.

+* The `xabbuh/oauth1-authentication` package now must be installed if you want to use OAuth1 authentication.

 * A second optional `$attachments` argument (defaulting to `true`) has been added to the `getStatement()`, `getVoidedStatement()`, and `getStatements()` methods of the `StatementsApiClient` class and the `StatementsApiClientInterface`.